What is the T3 moving average?

 "Digital filtering includes the process of smoothing, predicting, differentiating, integrating, separation of signals, and removal of noise from a signal.
 Thus many people who do such things are actually using digital filters without realizing that they are; being unacquainted with the theory, they neither understand what they have done nor the possibilities of what they might have done."

-This quote from R. W. Hamming applies to the vast majority of indicators in .
+This quote from R. W. Hamming applies to the vast majority of indicators in technical analysis .
 Moving averages, be they simple, weighted, or exponential, are lowpass filters; low frequency components in the signal pass through with little attenuation, while high frequencies are severely reduced.

-We use moving averages (lowpass filters) in to remove the random noise from a time series, to discern the underlying trend or to determine prices at which we will take action.
+We use moving averages (lowpass filters) in technical analysis to remove the random noise from a time series, to discern the underlying trend or to determine prices at which we will take action.
 A perfect moving average would have two attributes:

 It would be smooth, not sensitive to random noise in the underlying time series.
 Another way of saying this is that its derivative would not spuriously alternate between positive and negative values.